Professional Support for Small Businesses and Organizations

 Procurement Method/Strategy: You might hear terms like “full and open competition” or “restricted/set-aside” to designate the types of businesses that can respond to a solicitation.

-Contract Type: You may hear terms like “firm fixed-price” or “cost-reimbursable” to state the type of contract that will be used.
+Contract Type: You may hear terms like “firm fixed-price” or “cost-reimbursable” to state the type of contract pricing that will be used.

 A Federal Government Agency must adhere to the Federal Acquisition Regulations (FAR) and their specific supplemental documents, like the Defense Federal Acquisition Regulation Supplement (DFARS) or Veterans Affairs Acquisition Regulations (VAAR).